Get Ready to File Your Income Tax Return

 • Income earned from salary or Pension.

-• However, income from One House Property, in this form, the loss brought forward from previous years or carried forward of losses are not eligible.
+• However, income from One House Property, in this form, the loss brought forward from previous years are not eligible.

-• Income from agriculture activities up to Rs 5000.
+• Income from agricultural activities up to Rs 5000.

 • The total income of the individual should not exceed 50 Lakhs.